scopely-devops/skew/README.md

 keep track of all of the ones that have an ``account_id`` associated with them.

-The main point of skew is to identify AWS resources or sets of resources and to quickly and easily return the data associated with those resources.
+The main purpose of skew is to identify resources or sets of resources across services, regions, and accounts and to quickly and easily return the data associated with those resources.
 For example, if you wanted to return the data associated with the example ARN above:

     from skew import scan